Director of Library Services

 - Ensures recording of minutes for the Trustee’s Development Committee.

-- Is a member of the Development team, the Senior Staff, the Academic Council, and other committees as requested by the President.
-Staffs the Development Committee of the Board of Trustees; and works with faculty, staff, alumni/ae, board members and corporators of Hartford Seminary to achieve the development goals of the institution.
+- Is a member of the External Relations team, the Senior Staff, and other committees as requested by the President.
+Staffs the Development Committee of the Board of Trustees; and works with faculty, staff, alumni/ae, board members and Corporators of Hartford Seminary to achieve the development goals of the institution.